CMSgov/bluebutton-site-static/_drafts/Installing-a-Nodejs-client-application.md

 In order to configure to run against the Production API the following additional steps were necessary:

 - Install the nginx web server
-- use Let's Encrypt to issue an SSL certificate for the server
+- Use Let's Encrypt to issue an SSL certificate for the server
 - Configure nginx to act as a proxy for the application
 - Launch the application with a tunnel parameter